anisotropela/add_asym/README.md

+<link href="https://raw.githubusercontent.com/anisotropela/anisotropela.github.io/master/assets/css/styles.css" rel="stylesheet"></link>

 # `add_asym`

 ## Description

-Python code for adding numbers with asymmetric uncertainties, developed as a part of the work leading to the paper [Lyman α-emitting galaxies in the epoch of reionization](https://arxiv.org/abs/1806.07392v1).
-Basically just a numerical implementation of the statistical methods discussed in [Barlow (2003)](https://arxiv.org/abs/0306138).
+`add_asym` is a <span style="color:var(--orange)">Python</span> code for adding numbers with asymmetric uncertainties.
+Basically just a numerical implementation of the statistical methods discussed in [Barlow (2003, arXiv:0306138)](https://ui.adsabs.harvard.edu/abs/2003physics...6138B), the code was developed as a part of the work leading to the paper [Lyman α-emitting galaxies in the epoch of reionization](https://arxiv.org/abs/1806.07392v1).

 ## Acknowledgments

-If you use the code for scientific use, I'd be happy if you could cite [Laursen et al. (2019), A&A, 627, 84](https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..84L), where the code is described, tested, and applied.
+If you use the code for scientific use, I'd be happy if you could cite [Laursen et al. (2019, A&A, 627, 84)](https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..84L), where the code is described, tested, and applied.

 ## Documentation